Oberon00/apollo/doc/styleguide.md

 - The above two rules may be ignored if it is necessary for compiler compatibility (MSVC).
-- Consider using a `_t` suffix for `using`-aliases if they describe some traits of a class that are derived from a template parameter (but not of the template parameter!).
+- Consider using a `_t` suffix for `using`-aliases if they describe some traits of the template that are derived from a template parameter (but not traits of the template parameter!).
 - Use the `_t` alias for a `using`-alias template if an equivalent C++03 style nested typedef withouth the `_t` suffix exists.
 - Do not use the `_t` suffix for anything else.